- Our Range

-2. Time Your Shower – Avoid starting the shower and then doing other wasteful things before getting in (like brushing your teeth – whilst leaving the tap running!).
+2. Time Your Shower – Recently the media have announced that you should keep your shower to 4 minutes or less.
+Avoid starting the shower and then doing other wasteful things before getting in (like brushing your teeth – whilst leaving the tap running!).
 Also time yourself in the shower.
 To start time yourself, then aim to take 1 minute off a shower session until you reach your shortest possible realistic time.

 You maybe amazed how much time and water you can save.
 A power shower will use around 7 litres of water a minute.
 An 8 minute shower will use a massive 56 litres!
-Reducing an 8 minute shower to just 5 minutes will save almost 8,000 litres of water a year per person – thats 40,000 litres a year saved for a household of 5.
+Reducing an 8 minute shower to just 4 minutes will save over 10,000 litres of water a year per person – thats over 50,000 litres a year saved for a household of 5.

 3. Shallow Baths – Taking a bath is a notorious waste of water.
 But by having a bath, which is just 1 inch less in depth, will save around 5 litres of water.
 If you have a bath 7 times a week this is almost 2,000 litres a year saving.

 4. Think What You Flush – Avoid flushing down cotton buds, and makeup tissues.
 It’s a waste of water, you can easily dispose of such in a bin.
 Most people do this out of habit, and is a very easy thing to change.